 RUTH DEYOUNG KOHLER II

 Ruth Kohler, a tireless champion of under-recognized artists and art forms, died on November 14, 2020 at her home in Kohler, WI.
 She saw the arts as a driver of positive social change, upholding the pillars of diversity, inclusiveness, and community involvement.
-She believed passionately the arts, in all its iterations, reveal who we are as a people: past, present, and future.
 She was 79.

 Ruth Kohler believed passionately that the arts, in all its iterations, reveal who we are as a people: past, present, and future.
 She was deeply committed to breaking down hierarchies within the mainstream arts world to engage with overlooked art forms and communities with limited access to arts experiences.
 Through her work at the John Michael Kohler Arts Center, Kohler Foundation Inc., National Endowment for the Arts, and the Wisconsin Arts Board, among others, she promoted equitable and inclusive access to the arts in her local community, her home state of Wisconsin, and on national and international levels.